The Role Of Vinegar In Dishwasher Cleaning

 Vinegar’s acidity plays a crucial role in its cleaning abilities.
 The acetic acid in vinegar helps to break down grease, grime, and mineral deposits that can build up inside your dishwasher.
 This acid dissolves these substances, making it easier to remove them during the cleaning process.

-See also Stainless Steel Dishwasher Maintenance: Tips For A Hygienic Kitchen
+See also DIY Dishwasher Cleaning Tablets: A Hygienic Solution

 Removing Mineral Deposits